selasiehanson/simple_bank_es6/README.md

 - Sass: sass has always been the best, node-sass brings the speed so no need for anything else.
 - Karma: I like Testem too, but karma has a larger community around it and it's easy to integrate with SystemJS and jspm
 - BrowserSync: Because is seriously awesome.

-## Roadmap

-- [ ] Integrate rendering at compilation time for the home page (index.html), preferably still using ES6 modules (JSX transpiler doesn't support them)
-- [ ] Incorporate code coverage with Istanbul (waiting on [https://github.com/Workiva/karma-jspm/issues/22](https://github.com/Workiva/karma-jspm/issues/22) from karma-jspm)
-- [ ] .(Maybe) Integrate one of the many Flux implementations
-- [ ] .(Maybe) Integrate a router

-## Resources

-If you want a more stable and probable better put together React Kit project that uses webpack, have a look at the [React Starter Kit](https://github.com/kriasoft/react-starter-kit).